AriFordsham/GHCWiki/commentary/coding-style.md

 Also, it is necessary to avoid certain language extensions.
 In particular, the `ScopedTypeVariables` extension must not be used.

-## Walk-through of a sample source file

-We now describe a typical source file, annotating stylistic choices as we go.

 ### The OPTIONS pragma